 For bee removal from a building or structure:

 - Miles McGaughey 720-771-4304

-Note: A swarm that has started to colonize a building or structure is trickier to remove than one that hasn’t, and removal will require the services of an experienced beekeeper.
+Note: Honey bees that have started to colonize within a building or structure are far more difficult to remove than a swarm and removal will require the services of an experienced beekeeper.
 There is a fee for this service.
 The beekeepers on this list are licensed and insured.